Skip to content ↓

 Be responsible to and for society

-Each week we send out the UNICEF Article of the Week as a news story that appears on our website and is sent to parents via the school app.
+On occasions, we send out the UNICEF Article of the Week as a news story that appears on our website and is sent to parents via the School News app.
 This highlights a particular article giving the children information on an issue and some activities to do at home.
-During the COVID pandemic when we were not in school this was part of our remote learning to keep children engaged with the Convention and when school is open it is a part of home learning.
+These articles are also covered in school worship, and the Article of the Week information allows parents and carers to support their children at home and build on what they have learned at school.

 We are very proud that, over the past few years, several of our pupils have been inspired to take action individually on issues they are passionate about.
-One of our pupils wrote a letter to DEFRA about her concerns for the plight of honey bees and another undertook to litter pick around Marlow on their daily exercise walks during the COVID Lockdown.
+One of our past pupils wrote a letter to DEFRA about her concerns about the plight of honey bees.
+More recently, our Rights Respecting Schools Ambassadors have raised concerns with our local MP regarding traffic speed on one of our nearby roads.
+They hope to make a difference by influencing local authorities to install speed limit reminders or a crossing along the road.

 Sustainable Development Goals